 In October 2020, we and Jazz announced an asset purchase and exclusive license agreement, pursuant to which Jazz acquired our fatty acid amide hydrolase, or FAAH, inhibitor program including PF-04457845.
-Jazz made an upfront payment of \$35 million to us with potential future payments of up to \$375 million based upon the achievement of certain clinical development,
+Jazz made an upfront payment of \$35 million to us with potential future payments of up to \$375 million based upon the achievement of certain clinical development, regulatory, and commercial milestones.
+In addition, Jazz is obligated to pay us sales-based royalties on future net sales of PF-04457845.

-See "Business-License and collaboration agreements" for more information on our license and collaboration agreements.
+See "Business - License and collaboration agreements" for more information on our license and collaboration agreements.